arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards and devices.
 Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino PLC IDE
-Arduino Opta® can be also programmed using the industrial-standard **_IEC 61131-3_** programming languages.
-Download the Arduino® PLC IDE **[4]** software and connect your Arduino Opta® to your computer, using a simple USB-C® cable, to start creating your own PLC industrial solutions.
+Arduino Opta® Digital Expansions can be also programmed using the industrial-standard **_IEC 61131-3_** programming languages.
+Download the Arduino® PLC IDE **[4]** software, attach the Opta® Expansion through the Aux Connector and connect your Arduino Opta® to your computer using a simple USB-C® cable, to start creating your own PLC industrial solutions.
+The PLC IDE will recognize the expansion and will expose the new available I/Os in the resources tree.

 ### Getting Started - Arduino Cloud
 All Arduino® IoT enabled products are supported on Arduino Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
-Sample sketches for Arduino Opta® can be found either in the “Examples” menu in the Arduino® IDE or the “Arduino Opta® Documentation” section of Arduino® **[5]**.
+Sample sketches for Arduino Opta® Digital Expansions can be found in the **Arduino_Opta_Blueprint** library “Examples” in the Arduino® IDE or the “Arduino Opta® Documentation” section of Arduino® **[5]**.

 ### Online Resources
 Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[6]**, the Arduino® Library Reference **[7]** and the online store **[8]** where you will be able to complement your Arduino Opta® product with additional extensions, sensors and actuators.